omarmhaimdat/WeatherPrediction/README.md

 ## Usage example

-Download a large dataset of temperature from your hometown for example.
-(In this repo I used data For Casablanca, Morocco).
+Download a large dataset of temperatures (Max, min, average it is your call) from your hometown for example.
+(In this repo I used data for Casablanca, Morocco).

-Clean up the data and add is to the API folder, make sure to use the columns name or you can change the script to fit your `csv` file.
+Clean up the data and add it to the API folder, make sure to use the column names that I have in my own csv file or you can change the script to fit your `csv` file in `train.py`.

 Then you can call use the `train.py` to train the model and save it to the current directory.

-Finally, you can predict the weather by running the Flask API or you can call the prediction function is `predict.py` file.
+Finally, you can predict the weather by running the Flask API or you can call the prediction function in `predict.py` file.

 ## Run the API
 MacOS, Linux & Windows: